 Need Help?
 We are right here!

-miniOrange provides secure access to the Zendesk account for enterprises and full control over access and authentication to the application.
-Single Sign-On (SSO) into Zendesk with one set of login credentials using SAML or JWT. miniOrange can connect to any third Party Identity Provider (IdP) such as Azure Active Directory (AD), Okta, Auth0, etc. Users can authenticate using their Identity Provider (IdP) credentials.
+miniOrange gives you safe access to your Zendesk account for businesses with full control of access and authentication for the application through miniOrange's Zendesk Single Sign-On solution. miniOrange can connect to any third-party identity provider (IdP) like Azure Active Directory (AD), Okta, Auth0, etc. Users can authenticate with their identity provider (IdP) credentials.

 Following are Single Sign-on Options for Zendesk :

 Enable Single Sign-on for zendesk account using Social and Business account such as Twitter, Facebook, Google, Microsoft, etc.

 Enable SAML SSO and authenticate using any User Store or IdP of your choice

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.

 Test SSO login to your Zendesk account with miniOrange IdP: